How to Become a Coach or Scout

 Communication skills.
 Because coaches instruct, organize, and motivate athletes, they must have excellent communication skills.
 They must effectively communicate proper techniques, strategies, and rules of the sport so every player on the team understands.

-Decision-making skills.
-Coaches must choose the appropriate players to use at a given position at a given time during a game and find a strategy that yields the best chance for winning.
+Decisionmaking skills.
+Coaches must choose the appropriate players to use at a given position at a given time during a game and know the proper time to utilize game-managing tools such as timeouts.
 Coaches and scouts also must be very selective when recruiting players from lower levels of athletics.

 Dedication.
 Coaches must attend daily practices and assist their team and individual athletes in improving their skills and physical conditioning.
 Coaches must be dedicated to their sport, as it often takes years to become successful.